 - Various X-Men, for various reasons, are, or have been retconned to be, immune to telepathy due to government experiments (Wolverine), messed up heads with way too much going on in them (Wolverine, Rogue), powers (Magneto in some continuities), equipment (Magneto again, The Juggernaut).
 Others are specifically immune to each others' powers, usually in the case of siblings like the Summers brothers or the Frost sisters.

 - Because telepathy can stop most fights before they start, either being conveniently immune or knocking the telepath out before the fights starts are frequent strategies, especially when you have a solo villain.

 - You also have villains like the Blob, the Juggernaut, or Sinister who are immune to everything.
 This requires either clever, out-of-the-box thinking, or a Deus ex Machina, depending on the writing quality.

-- Syndicate in the Ultimate continuity was immune to telepathy.
-Which was convenient, since Professor X had to deal with him solo.
+- Syndicate in the Ultimate continuity is immune to telepathy.
+Which is convenient, since Professor X has to deal with him solo.

 - One of the first enemies the Human Torch ever fought was the Asbestos Man, a guy with a suit and net made out of, well, asbestos.

 - Minor Marvel Comics villain the Metal Master has the psychic power to control any metal, but he suffers a Villainous B.S.O.D. if he comes to believe his powers are failing him.
 The Incredible Hulk (during one of his early "smart" incarnations) tricked him with a huge wooden gun painted to look like metal; while the villain panicked, the Hulk finally got close enough to grab him.
 Metal Master suffered an even bigger emotional breakdown when he realized Rom Spaceknight's armor was made of an alien metal he legitimately couldn't control.